 State of the (Public) Art

 Public art has powerfully transformed not only New York City’s public spaces, but also New Yorkers' basic expectations of what art itself can be once it is "in the open" and outside the confines of museums and galleries.
-Join leaders of some of the city's most innovative public art projects and spaces including the High Line's Cecilia Alemani, Governors Island’s Meredith Johnson and The Laundromat Project’s Kemi Ilesanmi for a roundtable discussion about what's next in the world's most exciting city for public art, moderated by Daniel S. Palmer of Public Art Fund.
+Join leaders of some of the city's most innovative public art projects and spaces including the High Line's Cecilia Alemani, Governors Island’s Meredith Johnson, and The Laundromat Project’s Kemi Ilesanmi for a roundtable discussion about what's next in the world's most exciting city for public art, moderated by Emma Enderby of Public Art Fund.

 This program is inspired by our exhibition, Art in the Open: Fifty Years of Public Art in New York (on view through May 2018).
 To view all of the programs in the series, click here.